Józef Tkaczuk

-Józef Tkaczuk is a Polish graffiti phenomenon often compared to Kilroy was here.
+Józef Tkaczuk (/pl/) is a Polish graffiti phenomenon often compared to Kilroy was here.

 History

 Józef Tkaczuk was a janitor at a school in Saska Kępa during the 1980s.
 Students at the school began to write his name on local walls as a form of retribution for his overbearing enforcement of the school’s rules.
 The graffiti then spread beyond the locality of Saska Kępa, emerging as a meme found on walls throughout Poland.
 By 1993 the graffiti had become so recognisable that Józef Tkaczuk was used as a satirical candidate by electors in that year's elections.
 Józef Tkaczuk graffiti has been reported in many locations outside of Poland including the Alps, Cape Town, Egypt, New York City, and Paris.

-Forms

 As it became common beyond Saska Kępa, Józef Tkaczuk was modified in a variety of ways.
-Popular additions to the graffiti include Józef Tkaczuk walczy (Józef Tkaczuk superstar, fights), Tu byłem.
-Józef Tkaczuk (Józef Tkaczuk was here), and an ® has sometimes been added at the end of the name.
+Popular additions to the graffiti include Józef Tkaczuk walczy (Józef Tkaczuk fights), Józef Tkaczuk superstar, Tu byłem.
+Józef Tkaczuk (I was here.
+Józef Tkaczuk), and an ® has sometimes been added at the end of the name.